Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 1: Examination of Input Modalities

 \subsection{Procedure}

-On the first day, we asked the participants to sign the consent form, fill in a pre-experiment questionnaire (see Appendix~\ref{appendix:study1-questionnaire}), and ensure that they were able to use our system.
-The pre-experiment questionnaire included the Perceived Stress Scale (PSS)~\cite{cohen1994perceived} to gauge the stress levels of our participants prior to the experiment.
-We explained that the main objective of this study was to collect their stress-related emotion through our system instead of investigating the effect of the two input modalities.
-In this manner, we avoided giving participants potential biases.
-After the pre-experiment questionnaire, we shared the link and QR code for the installation of our chatbot.
-We split participants into two groups with considering the balance of gender, age, and occupations to counter-balance the order of the presentations of the two input modality conditions.
+On the first day, participants first signed the consent form, received a withdrawal of consent form, and were informed that they could discontinue the study at any time, with any collected data discarded, and would still be compensated for any completed tasks.
+Then they completed a pre-experiment questionnaire (see Appendix~\ref{appendix:study1-questionnaire}), and confirmed their ability to use our system.
+The questionnaire included the Perceived Stress Scale (PSS)~\cite{cohen1994perceived} to assess initial stress levels.
+We explained that the study's primary goal was to collect stress-related emotions, avoiding bias about input modality effects.
+Afterward, we provided a link and QR code to access to our system.
+We split participants into two balanced groups by gender, age, and occupation to counterbalance input modality presentations.

-From Day 2 to Day 14, our system asked participants to share their stressful experiences and related emotions given one of the input modalities.
-We sent the question between 6 p.m. and 7 p.m. daily, and reminded the incomplete participants between 9 p.m. and 10 p.m.
-Additionally, since stress has been noted to have correlations with weekdays~\cite{brantley1988daily}, we aimed to minimize this effect by having participants experience two different conditions on a weekly basis.
-On Day 8, we flipped the input modality conditions.
-We set the condition lengths to 7 days and 6 days so that the first and final day, which required a relatively longer time to answer the questionnaire, occurred on weekends and made participation easier.
+From Day 2 to Day 14, participants shared stressful experiences and emotions, but only submissions using the assigned input modality were accepted.
+We asked questions daily between 6 and 7 p.m., with reminders sent to incomplete participants from 9 to 10 p.m.
+To reduce weekday stress effects~\cite{brantley1988daily}, participants alternated weekly conditions.
+Participants who failed to respond received follow-up messages through the crowdsourcing platform.
+On Day 8, input modalities were switched.
+Conditions lasted 7 and 6 days, aligning the start and end on weekends to facilitate easier participation.